seesharper/LightInject/readme.md

 The [composite pattern](http://en.wikipedia.org/wiki/Composite_pattern) is a simple pattern that lets a class implement an interface and then delegates invocation of methods to a set other classes implementing the same interface.

-LightInject makes this very simple by letting us inject an IEnumerable&lt;T&gt; of the same interface.
+LightInject makes this very simple by letting us inject an `IEnumerable<T>` of the same interface.

     public class FooWithEnumerableIFooDependency : IFoo
     {